revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

  `List:[]`
     - List is Mutable and ordered/indexed.
     - List allows duplicate values.
-    - It can stroe any data type str,list,set,tuple,int and dictionary.
+    - It can store any data type like str,list,set,tuple,int and dictionary.

  `Set:{}`
     - Set is Mutable and unordered.
-    - Set not allow duplicate values.
+    - Set does not allow duplicate values.
-    - Inside of dictionary key can be int,str,and tuple only values can be of any data type int,str,list,tuple,set and dictionary.
+    - Dictionary key can be int,str,and tuple, only values can be of any data type int,str,list,tuple,set and dictionary.

 </blockquote>
 </details>